hyssostech/sketch-thru-plan-sdk-js/quickstart/js/README.md

 * Optional: a subscription key for Microsoft's Azure [Speech service](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started)
 * A PC or Mac with a working microphone

-## Referencing the STP SDK
+## References to the STP SDK

-Add a `jdelivr` reference to the main html page
+The SDK is included via a `jdelivr` reference on the main html page.
+Here we show a reference to `@latest`, but as usual, the use of specific version is recommended to prevent breaking changes from affecting existing code

 ```html
 <script src="https://cdn.jsdelivr.net/npm/sketch-thru-plan-sdk@latest/dist/sketch-thru-plan-sdk-bundle-min.js"></script>